zehengl/zehengl.github.io/content/blog/endianness-and-bit-masking/index.md

 - **>** means big endian
 - **h** means short int, which is 2 byte or 16 bit

-Similarily, we can _pack_ those numbers with a formatted string "<hhh" or "<3h"
+Similarly, we can _pack_ those numbers with a formatted string "<hhh" or "<3h"

 - **<** means little endian